ENTS-H112/mira-backend/README.md

 - Display list of available doctor
 - Integrates data in databases using blockchain technology.
 By attaching a unique timestamp to each data entry, it ensures an accurate record of when data was created or modified.
 This process results in a transparent, tamper-proof and easily verifiable record for all data transactions, providing an extra layer of security and accountability.
 - Etc.

+## Upcoming features:
+- See the api-v2 branch

 ## Installation